Battle of Lumë

-The Battle of Lumë, also referred by the Albanians as the Uprising of Lumë (Kryengritja e Lumës), was a series of clashes between the Albanian locals of the region of Lumë in Ottoman Albania against the invading Serbian army in 1912 during the First Balkan War period.
-The Serbians sought access to the Adriatic Sea but against predictions were defeated by the Albanian forces.
-As a result, Serbia's advancement to the west was delayed, which contributed to the safety of the independence of Albania on 28 November 1912.
+The Battle of Lumë was an armed conflict that occurred during 30 October and 6 December 1912 between Albanian irregulars from Lumë and Dibra and the Kingdom of Serbia.
+The battle culminated in a victory for the Albanians, however thousands of Albanian civilians would be massacred after the battle.

 Beginning

 During the second half of October 1912, the Serbian army continued to occupy numerous Albanian regions, including Kosovo and elsewhere in the provinces of Lumë, Opoja, Vërrin, Gora, Has, Dibra, etc. Several battalions of the Third Army, exhausted from the battles in the internal part of Kosovo, entered Lumë.

-The Albanians organized numerous local assemblies as instructed by the "Shpëtimi" (Salvation) Committee, which held a meeting in Skopje on 14 October 1912.
-A decision to confront the advancement of the Serbian army was made.
-In the first week of November, after the Third Army captured Kosovo and the region of Dukagjin, it aimed to conquer northern and middle Albania in order to reach the shores of the Adriatic Sea.

 Since 5 November 1912, the Serbian General Božidar Janković entered Prizren with the regiments "Šumadija 1" for the operations to the Adriatic.
 To realize this plan, the Serbian army had created two separate units, which were named "Units of the coast" and the departments of these units were selected from the divisions "Šumadija" and "Drina" which were deployed in Prizren and Gjakova.
 Several paramilitary units preceded the expedition entering Lumë first, with their number going from 70 to 200, according to Jaša Tomić's book Rat u Albaniji pod Skadrom ('War in Albania and around Shkodra') of 1913.